 How does working with Eden McCallum differ from working within a traditional consulting firm?

 Over the years, I have found that on independent consulting projects recommendations are almost always implemented by the client.
 Part of the reason may be that the share of smaller or PE-owned clients is higher, and these clients always care a lot about the outcome.
-However, even when working for large corporate clients, I haven’t yet come across projects that ended up collecting dust in a drawer afterwards.
-Maybe independents are more closely involved with the client teams during the project, or maybe we independents are less pushy to sell “non-essential” projects.

 I’ve also found that on Eden McCallum projects you consistently get a great team spirit.
 The independents working for Eden McCallum tend to be quite senior and have their own careers, and consequently you don’t have internal competition standing in the way of working as a team.